 Mode Description S Single frame: Camera takes one photograph each time shutter-release button is pressed.
 CL Continuous low speed : While shutter-release button is held down, camera records 1-5 frames per second.
-1 Frame rate can be chosen using Custom Setting d5 (CL mode shooting speed , \square 229).
-Note that only one picture will be taken if the flash fires. Сн Continuous high speed : While shutter-release button is held down, camera records up to 6 frames per second.
-2 Note that only one picture will be taken if the flash fires.
+Frame rate can be chosen using Custom Setting d5 ( CL mode shooting speed , $\square$ 229).
+Note that only one picture will be taken if the flash fires. Сн Continuous high speed : While shutter-release button is held down, camera records up to 5.5 frames per second.
+Note that only one picture will be taken if the flash fires.
 Q Quiet shutter-release: As for single frame, except that mirror does not click back into place while shutter-release button is fully pressed, allowing user to control timing of click made by mirror, which is also quieter than in single frame mode.
-In addition, beep does not sound regardless of setting selected for Custom Setting d1 (Beep ; \Box 228).
-Qc Qc (quiet continuous) shutter-release : While shutter-release button is held down, camera records up to 3 frames per second.
-2 Camera noise is reduced. ঙ Self-timer : Use self-timer for self-portraits or to reduce blurring caused by camera shake (\square 85).
-Remote control : Shutter is controlled using shutter-release button on optional ML-L3 remote control (CP 85).
+In addition, beep does not sound regardless of setting selected for Custom Setting d1 ( Beep ; III 228). હ Self-timer : Use self-timer for self-portraits or to reduce blurring caused by camera shake ( $\square$ 85).
+Remote control : Shutter is controlled using shutter-release button on optional ML-L3 remote control (CII 85).
 Mup Mirror up : Choose this mode to minimize camera shake in telephoto or close-up photography or in other situations in which the slightest camera movement can result in blurred photographs.
-1 Aver age frame rate with an EN-EL15 battery, continuous-servo AF, manual or shutter-priority auto exposure, a shutter speed of 1/200 s or faster, remaining settings other than Custom Setting d5 at default values, and memory remaining in memory buffer.
+1 Aver age frame rate with an EN-EL15 battery, continuous-servo AF, manual or shutter-priority

-2 Average frame rate with an EN-EL15 battery, continuous-servo AF, manual or shutter-priority auto exposure, a shutter speed of 1/200 s or faster, other settings at default values, and memory remaining in memory buffer.
+- 1 Average frame rate with an EN-EL15 battery, continuous-servo AF, manual or shutter-priority auto exposure, a shutter speed of /200 s or faster, remaining settings other than Custom Setting d5 at default values, and memory remaining in memory buffer. - 2 Average frame rate with an EN-EL15 battery, continuous-servo AF, manual or shutter-priority auto exposure, a shutter speed of /200 s or faster, other settings at default values, and memory remaining in memory buffer.

-Frame rate drops at slow shutter speeds or very small apertures (high f-numbers), when vibration reduction (available with VR lenses) or auto ISO sensitivity control is on (\Box 105, 107), or when the battery is low.
+Frame rate drops at slow shutter speeds or very small apertures (high f-numbers), when vibration reduction (available with VR lenses) or auto ISO sensitivity control is on ( $\Box$ 105, 107), or when the battery is low.